Notice

 Note

-Now, allow an MDS to join the recovery file system:
+6. Allow an MDS daemon to join the recovery file system:

 ceph fs set cephfs_recovery joinable true

-Finally, run a forward scrub to repair recursive statistics.
-Ensure you have an MDS running and issue:
+7. Run a forward scrub to repair recursive statistics.
+Ensure that you have an MDS daemon running and issue the following command:

 ceph tell mds.cephfs_recovery:0 scrub start / recursive,repair,force